deandevl/IosMenuComp/README.md

 **ios-menu-comp** is a Vue.js (version >= 2.5) web component based on client-side navigation.
 It provides an open/closed menu of local routing links to  an application's html pages.

-**ios-menu-comp** depends on the [vue.js](https://vuejs.org/ "Vue.js") framework and [vue-router](https://router.vuejs.org/en/vue-router) .
-The dependencies can be installed via [npm install](https://docs.npmjs.com/cli/install.html "npm install") with the included `package.json` file.
-Three [webpack](https://webpack.js.org/concepts/) npm scripts are included for building  development, production, or hot recompile/execute of the demo.   `build-dev` and `build-prod` scripts produce  a `dist` folder containing the `index.html`.
-The size of the `main.js` bundle using `build-prod` is 35 KiB along with calling a CDN for incorporating the Vue framework.
+ **ios-menu-comp** can be installed via with the included `package.json` file for a local installation via the [npm install](https://docs.npmjs.com/cli/install.html "npm install") command.  **button-comp** depends on the [vue.js](https://vuejs.org/ "Vue.js") framework and [vue-router](https://router.vuejs.org/en/vue-router) .
+A demo folder is provided that used [Parcel](https://parceljs.org/) together with its associated `package.json` file to bundle together  **ios-menu-comp** with its dependencies for a simple application.
+Further details are provided below for running the demo.

 ## Props